RobMUstc/Take-Home-Challenge/README.md

 Multiple approaches were considered to assess the class of student answers, including a lexical approach, a semantic approach and a syntactic approach.
 Deep learning approaches were considered (after a brief review of some literature), but were left for future exploration given the time constraints of the task.

 Ultimately, an ensemble approach was chosen, in which key features were extracted from the training data, focusing on a comparison between the reference and student answers.
 A Random Forest Classifier was trained with the chosen features.
-The Classifier was used to predict the grade class.
+The classifier was used to predict the grade class.